|2014||Las Vegas Bowl|

 Taylor Stubblefield, a former consensus All-American and an NCAA record-setting wide receiver during his playing days, is in his second season as Utah’s receivers coach.

 In eight overall seasons as a receivers coach at the NCAA level, Stubblefield has acquired a diverse geographical coaching portfolio, having worked in the Southeast, Northwest, Midwest and Rocky Mountain region.

-The Yakima, Wash., native’s coaching timeline began at Central Washington (2007), followed by stints at Eastern Michigan (as a graduate assistant in 2008), Illinois State (2009-10), Central Michigan (2011), New Mexico (2012) and Wake Forest (2013).
+The Yakima, Wash., native’s coaching timeline began at Central Washington in 2007, followed by stints at Eastern Michigan (as a graduate assistant in 2008), Illinois State (2009-10), Central Michigan (2011), New Mexico (2012) and Wake Forest (2013).

-Last season at Wake Forest, his leading receiver, Michael Campanaro, was named second-team all-Atlantic Coast Conference and was a seventh-round NFL draft pick.
+In 2013 at Wake Forest, his leading receiver, Michael Campanaro, was named second-team all-Atlantic Coast Conference and was a seventh-round NFL draft pick.
 While at Central Michigan, Stubblefield coached three third-team all-Mid-American Conference receivers in Titus Davis, Courtney Williams and Cody Wilson.
 Davis was a Phil Steele Freshman All-American.